 Since coming to the realization that the Torah’s dietary instructions have not been done away with, our family has shared the truth of these matters with nearly everyone we know — Christians and non-Christians alike.

 What has been most shocking to us, is that non-believers have taken these facts much more seriously than those who claim to love and live by the Word of Yah.
-Believe it or not, we actually have non-Christian friends and family who have eliminated many of these things from their diets, yet those who own Bibles and claim to love Yahweh continue to live in rebellion because they falsely believe they have “freedom in Jesus” to live a consequence-free, lawless lifestyle.
+Believe it or not, we actually have non-Christian friends and family who have eliminated many of these things from their diets, yet those who own Bibles and claim to love YHWH continue to live in rebellion because they falsely believe they have “freedom in Jesus” to live a consequence-free, lawless lifestyle.

-This has been startling to see firsthand, and Scripture tells us that the day is fast approaching when Yahweh will bring swift and sudden judgement on the earth’s inhabitants for walking stiff-necked, according to their own fleshly desires…
+This has been startling to see firsthand, and Scripture tells us that the day is fast approaching when YHWH will bring swift and sudden judgement on the earth’s inhabitants for walking stiff-necked, according to their own fleshly desires…

 Isaiah 65:2 “I have stretched out My hands all day long to a rebellious people, who walk in a way that is not good, according to their own thoughts; 3 A people who provoke Me to anger continually to My face; who sacrifice in gardens, and burn incense on altars of brick; 4 Who sit among the graves, and spend the night in the tombs; who eat swine’s flesh, and the broth of abominable things is in their vessels;”